 |Data provider||Write||Finbourne||Provided with LUSID|

-Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and administer holdings in LUSID.
+Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and upsert or delete quote data in LUSID.
 This should automatically be the case if you are the domain owner.

-You must construct a valid table of data to write, one holding per record.
+You must construct a valid table of data to write, one quote per record.

-Lusid.Portfolio.Holding.Writer lists the fields (columns) available to populate with values for each record, and has parameters to help you construct a valid table.
+Lusid.Instrument.Quote.Writer lists the fields (columns) available to populate with values for each record, and has a set of parameters to help you construct a valid table.

 Your query can use the